 Total assets: GHS 5.38 billion (2017)

-State-owned National Investment Bank (NIB) currently operates as a universal bank in Ghana with focus on development/commercial banking services.
-The bank also serves as a major lender to the country’ agro-processing, building and construction, and manufacturing, as well as the service sector.
+State-owned National Investment Bank (NIB) currently operates as a universal bank in Ghana with a focus on development/commercial banking services.
+The bank also serves as a major lender to the country’s agro-processing, building and construction, manufacturing, and service sectors.

 In 1963, the Ghanaian government established the NIB as a national development bank to promote and boost rapid industrialization in the local economy.
 Based in Accra, the bank currently manages 49 branches and three agencies across the country.

 Revenue: GHS 348.83 million (2015)

 In 1972, Universal Merchant Bank Ghana Ltd began operating as one of the leading merchant banks in Ghana.
 In 2005, the bank received its universal banking license and started offering retail banking products and services.
 It operates through its Personal, Private, Business, Corporate, and Internet Banking segments, with Treasury, Trade, and Credit departments.

 The bank currently manages 31 branches, one UMB PPP Incubator Center, and two UMB Centers for Businesses.